-BChD - Bachelor of Dental Surgery
+Bachelor of Dental Surgery (BChD)

 The School of Dentistry at the University of Pretoria is widely recognised-both nationally and internationally for the quality of its training, research and patient care, as well as for its involvement in community-based projects.
 Our graduates make decisive contributions to the practice of dentistry, health management, statutory councils and academic training.

-The typical work-day of a dentist is spent diagnosing and treating diseases of the mouth and teeth.
-This includes the removal or repair of carious teeth, the replacement of absent teeth by means of crown and bridge therapy, and the treatment of diseases of the gums.
-Dentists are also responsible for surgical intervention in the mouth, the alignment of irregular teeth, alleviation of pain, root canal treatment and the planning of dental treatment in consultation with their patients.
+The typical work-day of a dentist is spent diagnosing, preventing and treating diseases of the mouth and teeth.
+This includes the removal or repair of carious teeth, the replacement of absent teeth by means of crown dentures, and bridge therapy, and the treatment of diseases of the gums.
+Dentists are also responsible for surgical intervention in the mouth, the alignment of irregular teeth, alleviation of pain, improvement of aesthetics, root canal treatment and the planning of dental treatment in consultation with their patients.

-Dentistry offers many challenges and stimulating opportunities.
-With the exclusive aim of rendering high-quality oral healthcare to the patient, the dentist cooperates with all the other role players in the oral health team.
+Dentistry offers a variety of challenges and stimulating opportunities.
+With the exclusive aim of rendering high-quality oral healthcare to the patient, the dentist cooperates with various role players in the healthcare workers team.
 The total health of the individual forms the basis of the training of each dentist.
-Dentists should be academically gifted and dextrous.
+Dentists should be academically driven and dextrous.
+Since dentists work with people all the time, they must have good interpersonal relationship skills, a spontaneous nature and lots of patience.
+Above all, they should have excellent communication skills, a sense of responsibility and the ability to tackle challenges.

-- Seventy (70) first-year students are selected annually. - Only first-choice applicants are considered. - Conditional selection is based on the final Grade 11 results. - Candidates must also comply with the minimum admission requirements provided on page 1. - Furthermore, candidates are required to maintain their Grade 11 averages (in terms of which they were conditionally selected) in the final school examination and ensure that the APS does not drop by more than two points.
+- Seventy (70) first-year students are selected annually. - Only first-choice applicants are considered. - Conditional selection is based on the final Grade 11 results of the two categories (Open and Designated Group) as indicated under Important faculty-specific information on undergraduate programmes for 2022. - Candidates must also comply with the minimum admission requirements provided on page 1. - Furthermore, candidates are expected to maintain or improve their Grade 11 averages (based on which they were conditionally selected) in the final school examination and ensure that the APS does not drop by more than two points.